-- Thinner than Annie Sloane, so you’ll need to apply more than one coat for adequate coverage
+- Thinner than Annie Sloan, so you’ll need to apply more than one coat for adequate coverage

-- You’ll have to apply a sealant to ensure longevity (as with most chalk-style paints) – and most likely two coats if you follow the advice on Rustolium’s website.
+- You’ll have to apply a sealant to ensure longevity (as with most chalk-style paints) – and most likely two coats if you follow the advice on Rustoleum’s website.

 Overall, I am pleased with the results I get with Rustoleum Chalked.
 The Pros of this paint definitely outway the cons, and if you are prepared for what you will experience when you use this paint, you will be able to get the desired look with minimal headache.

-It is also one of the most afforable options out there, so if you are a DIY-er on a bugdet, I don’t think you’ll be disappointed giving this a try.
+It is also one of the most affordable options out there, so if you are a DIYer on a budget, I don’t think you’ll be disappointed giving this a try.

-If you have used Rustoleum Chalked before and want to share your expiriences, please do so in the comments below.
-We would love to hear what you loved, or didn’t, about this chalk-style paint.
+If you have used Rustoleum Chalked before and want to share your experiences, please do so in the comments below.
+We would love to hear what you loved or didn’t, about this chalk-style paint.

 Tuesday 22nd of March 2022